 Brandywine Battlefield Task Force, 15 township historical commissions, Brandywine Battlefield Park Associates, and many other groups and individuals have and continue to give their time freely to preserve the battlefield.
 With funding from a National Parks Service ABPP grant, Chester County Planning Commission has prepared a Brandywine Battlefield Preservation Plan.
 It’s completion could not have been possible without the volunteer input of the many interested parties in Chester and Delaware Counties.

 Available online by clicking here: Brandywine Battlefield Preservation Plan.
 It has several great maps.
 It suggests three Battlefield Gateways with Brandywine Battlefield Park as the Central Gateway.
 Four Heritage Centers are also proposed with two identified.
 Martin’s Tavern ruins have been stabilized.
 Strode’s Mill has just been purchased.
-Specific plans that implement the recommendations can be viewed here.

 The battlefield encompasses a large area.
 Almost all is on private land.
 Please do not trespass.
 Only work under the direct guidance of a trained archeologist as part of a research project.
 Two organizations have members who have demonstrated a dedication to maintaining the historical integrity of a site.
 BRAVO info is here.
 SPHRG info is here.